 • In the early 1980s he was the Attorney General who opined against the Ten Commandments in schools.
 That's how he sees the world.

-• In 2009, by Executive Order, he proclaimed that

-American and he can believe anything he wishes.
-The problem Kentucky is facing now is that he not only has beliefs, but he tries to force them on everyone else . . .

-The bottom line is this: Gov. Beshear is an

-Kentucky would have a "Holiday Tree" rather than a "Christmas Tree."
-That's how he sees Christmas.

-• He has not cared for the beliefs of Kentuckians who think there is human life in the womb because he has not signed or allowed a single "pro-life" bill to come to the House

-Floor in his eight years as Governor.
+• In 2009, by Executive Order, he proclaimed that Kentucky would have a "Holiday Tree" rather than a "Christmas Tree."
+That's how he sees Christmas. • He has not cared for the beliefs of Kentuckians who think there is human life in the womb because he has not signed or allowed a single "pro-life" bill to come to the House Floor in his eight years as Governor.
 Since 1974, the year after Roe vs. Wade, only one other Governor can boast that - Wallace Wilkinson . . . but he for only four years.
 All other Governors have had sanctity of life legislation pass on their watch.

-• The Governor came out in support of tax breaks for the "Ark Park" because of the tourist dollars it would bring in but then reversed when he "learned" that the Ark Park was a Christian ministry and would have Christians working at the attraction.
-(But they are still bringing in tourist dollars to the state.)

-• Recently, Beshear's administration told a 12-year veteran pastor of prison counseling that he cannot say "sin" and "homosexuality" to any of his clients, even though they voluntarily come to him for counseling when he visits the prison.
+Gov. Beshear: Has he acted out of a pro-gay conviction, for his son's campaign or out of ignorance? - The Governor came out in support of tax breaks for the "Ark Park" because of the tourist dollars it would bring in but then reversed when he "learned" that the Ark Park was a Christian ministry and would have Christians working at the attraction.
+(But they are still bringing in tourist dollars to the state.) - Recently, Beshear's administration told a 12-year veteran pastor of prison counseling that he cannot say "sin" and "homosexuality" to any of his clients, even though they voluntarily come to him for counseling when he visits the prison.
 This minister himself was abused as a child and shares his story with the youth to encourage them.
 In this, free speech, as well as religious liberty, is compromised.
 The bottom line is this: Gov. Beshear is an American, and he can believe anything he wishes.
 The problem Kentucky is facing now is that he not only has beliefs, but he tries to force them on everyone else . . . in the Kim Davis case, through inaction.
 This is un-American . . . and unconstitutional.

-As I see it There is a War on Women of Faith
+As I see it ...

+There is a War on Women of Faith

 and straight, but

 were fined and

 ordered to pay

 \$135,000 in emotional

 damages to a lesbian couple

 for declining to

 create a wedding cake for

 them.
 Melissa and Aaron

 Klein's business has been forced to close.
 Aaron is now working for a trash

 collection

 company trying

 to support their

 Recent legal cases have highlighted the unprecedented targeting of women, simply because they believe participating in or promoting same-sex marriage violates the teachings of their faith.

 Elaine Huegenin

 Consider Elaine Huegenin, a young New Mexico photographer who in 2006, declined to photograph a same-sex wedding celebration.
 She believed using her artistic talents in that setting would violate the teachings of her faith.
 Elaine took her appeal all the way to her state Supreme Court where she lost.
 The resulting fines, legal expenses and hostile climate forced her out of business.

 Baronelle Stutzman

 Consider Baronelle Stutzman, a floral shop owner who has served her community members regardless of their "sexual orientation" for 35 years.
 For 10 years, Baronelle provided flowers for a gay gentleman she considered a friend.
 However, when she declined to create floral arrangements for his same-sex wedding, he sued her.
 Baronelle's case is now before the Washington State Supreme Court.

 The Court has allowed her to be sued both as a business and personally.
 If she loses her appeal, she will owe over \$1 million and lose her business, her home and her retirement.

 Melissa Klein

 Sweet Cakes by Melissa's owners have served their community, both gay